nils-eilers/memSIM2/README.md

 It doesn't make any difference which actual file extension you provide, they're all treated in the same manner.

-The S-Record file format is very similiar to the Intel Hex file format, so don't be surprised to find most of the provided description here just being a copy of the former paragraph describing the Intel Hex file format.
+The S-Record file format is very similar to the Intel Hex file format, so don't be surprised to find most of the provided description here just being a copy of the former paragraph describing the Intel Hex file format.
 The most notably difference is that a S-Record file may